+Hand picking.
 Hand picking beetles can sometimes be effectively employed in small plantings.
-The beetles are easily picked or dislodged; shaking infested plants over a collecting container in early morning can be particularly productive.
-The regular removal of beetles prevents the feeding damage by those beetles and also deters other beetles from aggregating on the plant.
-Beetle presence on plants and prior injury is attractive to other beetles.
+The beetles are easily picked or dislodged; shaking infested plants over a collecting container in early morning when temperatures are cool can be particularly productive.
+The regular removal of beetles prevents the feeding damage produced by the beetles, which can reduce the production of chemicals produced by wounded plants that are attractive to the adult beetles.

 Control of Japanese Beetle Grubs in Lawns

 Japanese beetle grubs can damage turfgrass in the same manner as other turfgrass white grubs.
 (See Extension Fact Sheet 5.516, Billbugs and White Grubs).
 Some cultural practices can limit damage and applied chemical or biological controls may also be useful.
 However, control of Japanese beetle larvae in a yard will have very little, if any, effect on the number of Japanese beetle adults feeding on trees, shrubs and garden plants.
 The insect is highly mobile so that problems with adult beetles typically involve insects that have moved a considerable distance.